djvill/APLS/doc/how-to-use/search/search-other-layers.md

 ## Selecting layers to search

-You can select and deselect layers in the layer picker to control which <span class="keyterm">pattern input fields</span> appear in the search matrix.
+You can select and deselect layers in the layer picker to control which <span class="keyterm">pattern inputs</span> appear in the search matrix.
 (By default, the layer picker has the <span class="layer">orthography</span> layer already selected.)
 For example, here's what the search matrix looks like when <span class="layer">orthography</span> is deselected and <span class="layer">segment</span> is selected:

 {% include screengrab.html src="search/matrix-segment.png" %}

 {: .note .no-collapse}
-> If you select a layer but don't enter anything into its pattern input field, it doesn't get applied to the search.
+> If you select a layer but don't enter anything into its input box, it doesn't get applied to the search.

 The layer picker on the <span class="apls-page">Search</span> page works similarly to the [layer picker on the <span class="apls-page">Transcript</span> page]({{ '/doc/view-transcript#selecting-layers-to-display' | relative_url }}), with a few differences: